gladjs/glad/README.md

 <br>

 Moving right along to routing.
-A route file is an object whose keys consist of HTTP verbs.
-Each verb is an array route entries.
+A route file is an object and the keys consist of HTTP verbs.
+(Any valid HTTP verb can be used) Each verb is an array route entries.
 This is how the router knows what controller action to route the request to, what policy to check, and if there is a specific body parser to use or the default.
 Each controller in your app will have it's own route file.
 You can think of it as resource based routing.
 Given a resource called `user` you should have the following files.

 - controllers/user.js
 - models/user.js